openaddresses/machine/docs/processes.md

 <a name="set">Batch Set</a>
 ---------

-Batch sets are used approximately once per week.
+Batch sets are used approximately once per week, scheduled with `cron`.

 1. Run the [batch enqueue with the script `openaddr-enqueue-sources`](components.md#enqueue).
     This will require a current [Github access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/)